Judy Clarke: Legal career

 Right after law school, she moved to San Diego, California, to work as a trial attorney for the Federal Defenders of San Diego, Inc. (FDSDI).
 She was quickly promoted to Senior Trial Attorney and Chief Trial Attorney.
 From 1983 until 1991, Clarke served as the executive director of FDSDI.
 During her tenure as executive director, federal sentencing guidelines were created, a product of the Sentencing Reform Act of 1984.
 She argued United States v.
 Rojas-Contreras (1985) and United States v.
 Munoz-Flores (1990) before the Supreme Court of the United States.
 In 1992, Clarke left FDSDI to lead the newly created federal defender office in the Eastern District of Washington and Idaho, which she did until June 2002.
-From 2002-2009, she served as the first full-time Capital Resource Counsel for the Federal Public and Community Defender Program.
+From 2002 to 2009, she served as the first full-time Capital Resource Counsel for the Federal Public and Community Defender Program.
 She is currently in private practice in San Diego, California with her husband, Thomas H. Speedy Rice.

 In addition, Clarke previously served as president of the National Association of Criminal Defense Lawyers.
 She was the first public defender president and the second woman president.
 Clarke is a member of the Federal Death Penalty Resource Counsel, which helps judges recruit qualified federal public defenders.
 She has been a fellow of the American College of Trial Lawyers since 1997.
 Clarke is a Professor of Practice at Washington and Lee University School of Law.